VolkovaTatyana/Giphy/README.md

 # Giphy

-This application with MVVM Clean Architecture is an example of using such libraries and components as Retrofit, Room, RxJava2, Glide, Navigation, Hilt, LiveData, DataBinding.
+This application with MVVM Clean Architecture is an example of using such libraries and components as Retrofit, Room, RxJava2, Glide, Navigation, Hilt, LiveData, DataBinding, Viewpager2.